 Self-reported data: European health interview survey

-Self-reported statistics covering the health status of the population — including medicine use — are provided by the European health interview survey.
+The third wave of the European health interview survey (EHIS) is the source of information for the data presented in this article.
+The general coverage of the EHIS is the population aged 15 years and over living in private households residing in the national territory.
 This source is documented in more detail in this background article which provides information on the scope of the data, its legal basis, the methodology employed, as well as related concepts and definitions.
 The interpretation of results between men and women should be done with caution as the data for women include the use of contraceptive pills and hormones for menopause.
-The first wave of the survey included self-reported medicine use for selected diseases, which is available here.

-The European Medicines Agency (EMA), based in London was established to coordinate the scientific assessment of medicinal products developed by pharmaceutical companies for use in the EU and to provide independent scientific advice.
-Indeed, all medicinal products for human use have to be authorised by the competent authorities before they can be placed on the EU market.
-Special rules exist for the authorisation of medicines for children, orphan medicines (medicines for rare diseases), herbal medicines, vaccines and clinical trials.
+The European Medicines Agency (EMA) is based in Amsterdam (the Netherlands).
+Its goals are to facilitate development and access to medicines, evaluate applications for marketing authorisation, monitor the safety of medicines across their life cycle, and provide reliable information about medicines in simple language.
+All medicinal products for human use have to be authorised by competent authorities before they can be placed on the EU market.
+Special rules exist for the authorisation of medicines for children, orphan medicines (medicines for rare diseases), herbal products, the ethical use of animals in medicine testing and clinical trials.
 To ensure that medicinal products are consistently produced and controlled against the quality standards appropriate for their intended use, the EU has set quality standards known as ‘good manufacturing practice’.
 Once a medicinal product has been authorised for the EU market, its safety is monitored throughout its entire lifespan: this is done through the EU system of pharmacovigilance.

 An article based on external trade statistics provides information on international trade in medicinal and pharmaceutical products.